Kimxons/tendersubmissionregistry/README.md

 ## Production Deployment
-1. To deploy to a production server, first bundle and uglify then deploy
+1. To deploy to a production server there is no need to first bundle and uglify then deploy
 ```
 $npm run start
 ```